bsharplydian/startup/README.md

 - Images: contains a mock image for each character, as well as a mock logo
 - DB/Login: Inventory items, games, characters, and login info will be stored in a database.
 The front page has username/password boxes and a button to login or create an account
 - WebSocket: The form will send messages to the database to add items to one's inventory, and the notification on the Inventory page informs a player when their DM has added an item to their inventory.

+## CSS Deliverable
+For this deliverable, I gave everything a color scheme and a proper style.
+There are a few things that will require JavaScript to finish styling (like revealing the "add game" menu or putting checkboxes in front of items when the user presses "remove items").
+- Header, footer, and main content body: styled in main.css with minimal changes as needed on individual pages
+- Navigation elements: removed underline and made hyperlinks white.
+Added accordions to store characters and item descriptions.
+- Responsive to window resizing: This one was tricky, but I figured out a way for each column in the inventory to move individually as the window gets smaller, keeping as much info in the table as possible.
+Leftover information is moved to the description box.
+Everything else, including the header and navigation, inventory layout, and character buttons, is also responsive.
+- Application elements: chose a consistent color scheme and used appropriate whitespace.
+I might do some fine-tuning but it looks alright for now.
+- Application text content: got rid of times new roman and used consistent fonts throughout the application
+- Application images: character portraits resize based on screen size